 Why should I invest in high quality salt?

 For the same amount of salt: a mineral-dense salt will contain less sodium.
 This is beneficial for people trying to monitor their sodium intake.

 SEE YAH, TABLE SALT!!!

-Table salt is "high in sodium"- because that is all that it is, SODIUM, it has no additional minerals (other than being fortified with iodine a regulation initiated to prevent people from getting sick/thyroid imbalance due lack of minerals in refined foods).
+Table salt is "high in sodium"- because that is all that it is, SODIUM, it has no additional minerals (other than being fortified with iodine.
+Iodized salt became a thing to prevent people from getting sick with thyroid imbalance due lack of minerals in refined foods and salt.

 Quick clues your minerals are out of balance: